mchenliu/ChatGPT_Project_Data_Job_Analysis/README.md

 # :chart_with_upwards_trend: Correlation Analysis
-### :one: Jokes-Number of Scenes/Lines Correlation Analysis
+### :one: Humor-Number of Scenes/Lines Correlation Analysis

 ### The Findings:
-- The positive correlation means that characters who are in more scenes or have more lines generally tend to have more jokes.
+- The positive correlation means that characters who are in more scenes or have more lines generally tend to have more humor.
 - The wide confidence interval suggests there is still a lot of variability, and while the trend appears to be positive, it is not perfectly consistent across all characters.

-Chandler appears to have the strongest presence in terms of both jokes and scenes/lines, while Phoebe remains lower in both.
+Chandler appears to have the strongest presence in terms of both humor and scenes/lines, while Phoebe remains lower in both.
 ![Correlation Analysis1](images/Correlation%20Analysis2.png)
 ![Correlation Analysis2](images/Correlation%20Analysis3.png)

-### :two: Jokes-Lexical Diversity Correlation Analysis
+### :two: Humor-Lexical Diversity Correlation Analysis

 ### The Findings:
-- The negative correlation means generally, as lexical diversity increases, the number of jokes tends to decrease slightly, but the relationship is not strong.
+- The negative correlation means generally, as lexical diversity increases, humor tends to decrease slightly, but the relationship is not strong.
 - The confidence interval indicates a lot of variability, this correlation is not statistically significant, meaning we cannot confidently claim there is a relationship based on this data alone.

-The relationship between jokes and lexical diversityisn't meaningful, and other factors could be influencing joke frequency.
+The relationship between humor and lexical diversityisn't meaningful, and other factors could be influencing humor frequency.
 ![Correlation Analysis3](images/Correlation%20Analysis1.png)

-### :three: Jokes-Sentiment Scores Correlation Analysis
+### :three: Humor-Sentiment Scores Correlation Analysis

 ### The Findings:
-- The negative correlation means a strong negative correlation between sentiment and jokes.
-This means that characters with less positive sentiment tend to make more jokes.
-Phoebe has a relatively high sentiment score but a low number of jokes, which fits her quirky but not joke-heavy persona.
-Chandler, known for his sarcasm, has a lower sentiment score and high number of jokes.
+- The negative correlation means a strong negative correlation between sentiment and humor.
+This means that characters with less positive sentiment tend to make more humorous.
+Phoebe has a relatively high sentiment score but a low humor, which fits her quirky but not humorous persona.
+Chandler, known for his sarcasm, has a lower sentiment score and high humor.
 This suggests that his humor is often delivered with a sarcastic or cynical undertone.
 - The confidence interval showing a range of uncertainty around the trend line.

-The negative correlation is statistically significant, meaning there's a consistent relationship between lower sentiment scores and more jokes for these characters.
+The negative correlation is statistically significant, meaning there's a consistent relationship between lower sentiment scores and humor for these characters.
 ![Correlation Analysis4](images/Correlation%20Analysis4.png)

-## The Results
 # What I Learned
+:fuelpump: ChatGPT is a very powerful tool that can aid with data analysis work.
+I can custom my GPT to produce results in tone that I prefer.
+At the same time, I should be aware of GPT hallucinating in prompts.
+A resolution to avoid is by adding 'search the Internet' at beginning of the prompt.
 # Conclusions
 ### Insights
 ### Closing Thoughts